tasaif/bootstrap-column-height/README.md

 # What do I do?
 1) Add match-columns.js to your project (this runs on document ready [this means it doesn't work on dynamically added rows/columns])<br/>
-2) Add data-match-columns=true to any &gt;div class='row'&lt; to have their columns resized to match the tallest column
+2) Add data-match-columns=true to any &lt;div class='row'&gt; to have their columns resized to match the tallest column

 # Resizing manually
 1) Trigger the event 'DOMSubtreeModified' on a column to have it and it's neighbors resized